ghi-electronics/Docs/brainpad/courses/programming/csharp/variables_and_nested_statements.md

 int count#;
 int 2count;
 ```
 Variables in small programs can use any names.
-It could even be just “x”.
+It could even be just "x".
 However, using a meaningful name is very important when writing programs, as there maybe hundreds of variables in a large program.

 One of the benefits of variables, is they can be used to store numbers as shown in the example below.
 ```
 int count;
 count = 10;
-…
+...
 count = 123;
 ```
 In the above example, the `count` variable is stored with the a value of 10.
 Later in the code, the same varible is used to store a new number, 123.